GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 kubectl get GatewayCluster -n apiconnect
 ```

-The installation has completed when the READY status is True, and the SUMMARY reports that all services are online (e.g. 16/16).
+The installation has completed when the READY status is True, and the SUMMARY reports that all services are online (e.g. 3/3).
 For example:
 ```
-NAME   READY   SUMMARY   VERSION    RECONCILED VERSION   AGE gwv5   True    2/2       <version>  <version-build>      7m31s gwv6   True    2/2       <version>  <version-build>      7m32s
+NAME   READY   SUMMARY   VERSION    RECONCILED VERSION   AGE gwv6   3/3     Running   10.0.8.4   10.0.8.4-3237        8h
 ```
 </details>